User2517177/AdGuard-Blocklist/README.md

 The official filter would be a archive in case you want to retain the current filter prefrences.
 ONLY IF YOU WANT TO RETAIN, just use the official filter that would get updated regularly.

-Update: Don't look into the "IntrusiveSite.txt".
-Use this instead: https://raw.githubusercontent.com/User2517177/AdGuard-Blocklist/main/IntrusiveSite.txt
+Update: Don't look into "IntrusiveSite.txt".
+Copy this into Adguard Home DNS Blocklist instead: https://raw.githubusercontent.com/User2517177/AdGuard-Blocklist/main/IntrusiveSite.txt